suryajeetlondhe/flutter_interview_questions/README.md

 > "Custom widgets in Flutter allow developers to build reusable UI components.
 For example, a custom TextField widget can encapsulate common design and behavior for input fields used across the app."

-Let me know if you want a stateful version too!